zhongl/scala-with-cats/src/pages/type-classes/given.md

 }
 ```

-When we call `soundOf` we don't have to bring the instances into scope.
+When we call `soundOf` we don't have to explicitly bring the instances into scope.
 They are automatically in the given scope by virtue of being defined on the companion objects of the types we use (`Cat` and `Dog`).
-If we had defined these instances on the `Sound` companion object they would also be in the given scope.
+If we had defined these instances on the `Sound` companion object they would also be in the given scope; when looking for a `Sound[A]` both the companion objects of `Sound` and `A` are in scope.

 ```scala mdoc
 soundOf[Cat]
 soundOf[Dog]
 ```

 We should almost always be defining given instances on companion objects.
-This simple organization scheme means that users do not have to explicitly import them but can easily find them if they wish to inspect the implementation.
+This simple organization scheme means that users do not have to explicitly import them but can easily find the implementations if they wish to inspect them.

 #### Given Instance Priority